 Energy certificate, now mandatory in mortgage appraisals

-The past 12 August 2025 entered into force on Order ECM/599/2025which introduces a decisive change in the real estate market: from now on, in order to buy a property, a buyer must mortgage appraisal it will be essential to have a energy performance certificate (EEC) in force.
+«"On August 12, 2025, the Order ECM/599/2025, of June 10, which introduces a decisive change in the real estate market: from now on, to carry out a mortgage appraisal it will be essential to have a energy performance certificate (EEC) in force.

 What does this change mean?